milktoastlab/SolanaNFTBot/README.md

 #### Twitter variables

+*__Disclaimer:__
+Twitter notification is still an experimental feature.
+We haven't stress test it on high volume projects or slow internet connections.
+Please create an issue if you encounter any problems.*

 To post sales notification tweets to Twitter via the API, you will first need Elevated access to the Twitter API.

 <img src= https://user-images.githubusercontent.com/50549441/149970878-fc94fb39-8147-4163-a17e-f0552b8e71cc.png>